Thống Nhất Stadium: Post-1975

 On September 2, 1975, the stadium was renamed Thống Nhất Stadium ("Reunification Stadium") after a football match between Hải Quan F.C. and Ngân Hàng F.C. took place.

-The stadium has been home to Hồ Chí Minh City F.C. (formerly known as Saigon Port F.C.) since the club's formation in 1975.
+The stadium has been the home stadium to Hồ Chí Minh City F.C. (formerly known as Saigon Port F.C.) since the club's formation in 1975.
 Between 1995 and 2002, it was also the home ground to Hồ Chí Minh City Police F.C.

 In 2002, renovation was done to prepare the stadium to host Group B men's football matches at the 2003 Southeast Asian Games.
 It was usually home to Vietnam national football team alongside Hàng Đẫy Stadium in Hanoi until 2003 when Mỹ Đình National Stadium was completed.

 In 2016, Sài Gòn F.C. selected Thong Nhat as the home stadium for their first season in V.League 1.

 Until 2017, the stadium has a capacity of 19,450 people.
 Since then, the stadium has been renovated in phases.
 In the first phase, the A1 and A2 sections of the main stand were repainted and a new 1500-lux floodlight system was installed in the last quarter of 2017.
 In 2018, the playing field was redone and more than 6,700 seats were added to the B, C and D stands.
 This reduced the capacity of the stadium to approximately 15,000 people.
 In 2019, existing seats in stand A will be replaced while new seats will be added to the east and west wings of the stand (A4 and A5).

+To prepare for the 2026 Vietnam National Games, grandstand B will be completely renovated, which will add 4,500 seats and bring the total capacity of the stadium to 19,000.
+The renovation is expected to cost 149 billion VND (US$6.1 million).